This is a call to everyone who might be interested in contributing to this theme: live, if you can get to Kassel, online at a later date, if not.

 From a liberal-democratic perspective everyone has the right to a different point of view and every point of view is, in principle, equally valid.
 All views are just personal or group perspectives.
 There are no truths.
 Everything is relative.

-The opposite pole is the totalitarian position.
+The other way is the totalitarian position.
 Difference is not tolerated.
-A faith system, political ideology, the scientific approach or intellectual discourse is seen as being the true, correct and only one.
+A faith system, political ideology, the scientific approach or an intellectual discourse is seen as being the true, correct and only one.

-It explores if Beuys’ emphasis on ‘phenomenological perception’ and a ‘permanent conference’ process for exploring questions, can help to overcome both the relativizing and totalizing of different perspectives and worldviews.
+One of the things this seminar-conversation considers is whether Beuys’ emphasis on ‘phenomenological perception’ and a ‘permanent conference’ process for exploring questions, can help to overcome both the relativizing and totalizing of different perspectives and worldviews.

-VENUE In the Survival Room of the Kassel-21 / Social Sculpture Lab.
+Venue: In the Survival Room of the Kassel-21 / Social Sculpture Lab.

 [If Covid numbers remain low, there should be place for up to 20 people in the Survival Room]

-DATE 3 to 5 September, 2021.
+Date: 3 September, 2021.

-TIME 10.30 – 17.00 Friday 3 September
+Time: 10.30 – 17.00 on Friday 3 September

-LANGUAGE Live in Kassel [in German].
+Language: Live in Kassel [in German].